-Caring old cats with love
+Caring for old cats with love

 In this article, we write a little bit about old cat care, or how to take care of an older cat.
-The American Association of feline practitioners defines older cats as or geriatric cats as anyone over the age of eight or nine years old Naturally.
+The American Association of feline practitioners defines older cats or geriatric cats as anyone over the age of eight or nine years old Naturally.

 This is a pretty broad definition since if we’d like to see cats live to be about 20 But it is the time in their life when various health conditions start cropping up and it’s a good time to start giving them a bit of extra love.

 The American Association of feline practitioners also recommends doing blood and urine testing on cats every year after the age of eight Why?
 Well, it’s because on blood and urine testing you can identify diseases often years before the cat looks sick.

 That is the best time to intervene If you find early signs of disease, you can diagnose it.
 You can manage it, and the cat might not even know that it’s sick and you can have a much better outcome.